munich-quantum-toolkit/syrec/docs/source/DevelopmentGuide.rst

 Building the project this way generates

 - the main library :code:`libmqt-syrec.a` (Unix) / :code:`mqt-syrec.lib` (Windows) in the :code:`build/src` directory
-- a test executable :code:`mqt_syrec_test` containing unit tests in the :code:`build/test` directory
+- a test executable :code:`mqt-syrec-test` containing unit tests in the :code:`build/test` directory
 - the Python bindings library :code:`pysyrec.<...>` in the :code:`build/mqt/syrec` directory

 Running C++ Tests